Triangulated categories of relative 1-motives: Commutative group schemes and motives

 \section{Commutative group schemes and motives}

 Several motives of interest for this paper are obtained from group schemes or complexes of group schemes.
-The main examples we are interested in are smooth commutative group schemes, Deligne $1$-motives (Appendix \ref{sec:app_deligne}), and the smooth Picard complex (Section~\ref{sec:smooth_picard}).
+The main examples we are interested in are smooth commutative group schemes (Section \ref{sec:mot_group_schemes}), Deligne $1$-motives (Section \ref{sec:mot_del_mot}), and the smooth Picard complex (Section~\ref{sec:smooth_picard}).